jaohenritm/Health-Insurance-Cross-Sell/README.md

 So now, to do a simulation we will consider somethings:
 - The validation dataset contains the same distribution as the Train dataset.
-- For every sale, the company profits $2,000 dollars.
+- For every sale, the company earns $2,000 dollars.

 ---

-**Random Method: $10,160,000 profit.**
+**Random Method: $10,160,000.**

-**Machine Learning Model: $30,480,000 profit.**
+**Machine Learning Model: $30,480,000.**

-Applying our machine learning model instead the random one on the validation dataset, the company would profit approximately **$20,320,000 dollars** more.
+Applying our machine learning model instead the random one on the validation dataset, the company would earn approximately **$20,320,000 dollars** more.

 # 5. Deployment
 Our Machine Learning model was hosted in the Heroku (A cloud-based platform) and can be accessed by clicking in the icon below.